miseeger/NBean/README.md

 ## Bean Observers

 Bean observers have the same purpose as [Lifecycle Hooks](#lifecycle-hooks) with the difference that former are invoked for all beans.
-With observers you can implement plugins and extensions.
+With observers you can implement a kind of special plugins and extensions.

 For example, let's make so that all beans have GUID keys instead of integer auto-increments: